supportpal/helpdesk-install/templates/aws/eb/dependencies.md

 #### Security

-11. Use the previously created ElastiCache security grup
+11. Use the previously created ElastiCache security group

 12. Keep everything else as default